 You’ll gain fundamental knowledge from an array of experienced trade professionals within the exciting industry of jewellery making.
 Study techniques at Melbourne Polytechnic’s dedicated Jewellery Centre, a facility that is highly-regarded for its fully-equipped work space and quality materials.

 You’ll learn adaptable skills in ring manufacturing, chain manufacturing, casting applications, gemmology studies, and traditional repairs.
 Melbourne Polytechnic has an excellent reputation for jewellery and object design, with students winning a number of industry-recognised and prestigious awards including the JAA Australasian Jewellery Awards, WorldSkills competition, Nationwide Jewellers’ Apprentice of the Year, Design Institute of Australia’s Graduate of the Year and even the Lord Coconut Melbourne Cufflink Prize.

-Melbourne Polytechnic’s Certificate II in Engineering MEM20105 (Jewellery stream) will allow anyone to craft their fundamental jewellery skills to continue as a jewellery hobbyist or advance their studies within a future apprenticeship.
+Melbourne Polytechnic’s Certificate II in Engineering MEM20105 (Jewellery specialisation) will allow anyone to craft their fundamental jewellery skills to continue as a jewellery hobbyist or advance their studies within a future apprenticeship.
 As a qualified jewellery manufacturer, you might find work within a range of practices within the jewellery field, including working with basic repairs, polishing and finishing products and basic manufacturing.

 Each course has a dedicated learning method that is designed to let you thrive in your studies.

 On-campus / Virtual classroom

 A blend of both face-to-face and virtual learning with scheduled classes taking place on-campus and in virtual classrooms.
 Visit the How You'll Study page for more information.

 February intake is at Fairfield campus.

 2 days per week at Fairfield, Thursdays and Fridays, 9:30am-3:00pm – 6 months duration